 After the shuttle docked with the station, Miranda took the lead, guiding their small group through another set of corridors, halls, and passageways.

-Eventually, she opened a door that led into what looked like a waiting room.
-Five rows of uncomfortable looking chairs were welded into place next to two large windows that offered a view of the star in the system.
+Eventually, Miranda opened a door that led into what looked like a waiting room.
+Five rows of uncomfortable-looking chairs were welded into place next to two large windows that offered a view of the system’s star.

-Miranda stopped and turned around to address her 'guest'.
-"The Illusive Man is down the hall to the right," pointing toward the back of the room.
-"Jacob and I will wait here."
+Miranda stopped and turned around to address her ‘guest’.
+“The Illusive Man is down the hall to the right,” she said, pointing toward the back of the room.
+“Jacob and I will wait here.”

-Shepard turned around to see Jacob off to the side of the entrance, looking out the window.
+Shepard turned around to see Jacob off to the side of the entrance, looking out one of the windows.
 Turning back toward Miranda, he saw her walk to the other side of the room toward a terminal.
 Looking to his right, he saw a trio of technicians working within some office.

-Shepard narrowed his eyes as he looked down at her.
-"Not funny.
-Where is he?" he demanded.
+Shepard narrowed his eyes at her.
+“Not funny.
+Where is he?”

 A ghost of a smile flickered across her visage as she regarded the former Spectre with something akin to respect.
 Dropping all pretenses, she asked, “How did you know he’s not here?”

-Shepard merely tapped his pistol at his hip.
+Shepard merely tapped the pistol on his hip.

 Miranda nodded in what seemed like acknowledgement.